-Thank you for your interest in Cozen O'Connor’s 2021 Summer Associate Program.
-Our student recruiting season is currently in progress.
-We recruit second year law students through OCIs, resume collections, and write-in applications.
-At this time, we are no longer accepting applications for 2Ls for the 2021 summer.
-First year law students may submit applications through January 29 through the careers page of our website.
+Thank you for your interest in Cozen O'Connor’s 2022 Summer Associate Program.
+At this time, we are no longer accepting applications for 2Ls for the 2022 summer.
+First year law students may submit applications in December through the online application portal on the careers page of our website.

 For new attorneys deciding where to begin their careers, here is a suggestion: think about where you would like to be 10 years from now.

 After a decade of practicing law, you will have accumulated a great deal of experience.
 But what kind of experiences will you have had?
 Will you have reviewed countless documents for key words, stood in the hallway during high-level negotiations, worked under the watchful eye of dozens of supervisors, and been kept as far from actual clients as possible?
 Or, will you have engaged in substantive legal research and writing, been given independent responsibility for key tasks, formed direct relationships with clients, and participated in critical strategic discussions?

 Frequently Asked Questions

 Please click HERE for frequently asked questions about our Summer Associate Program.